The Incredible Hulk (film): Development

 The writers of the film were influenced by the TV series of the same name.
 Example shown above: Norton (top) sitting in a more modern version of the machine Bill Bixby (below) sat in.

 After the release of Ang Lee's Hulk, screenwriter James Schamus was planning a sequel which would continue the story featuring the Grey Hulk.
 He was also considering the Leader and the Abomination as villains.
 Marvel wanted the Abomination because he would be an actual threat to the Hulk, unlike General Ross.
 During the filming of Hulk, producer Avi Arad had a target May 2005 theatrical release date.
 On January 18, 2006, Arad confirmed Marvel Studios would be providing the money for The Incredible Hulks production budget, with Universal distributing, because Universal did not meet the deadline for filming a sequel.
+Producer Gale Anne Hurd's Valhalla Motion Pictures also served as a production company for the film.
 Marvel felt it would be better to deviate from Ang Lee's style to continue the franchise, arguing his film was like a parallel universe one-shot comic book, and their next film needed to be, in Kevin Feige's words, "really starting the Marvel Hulk franchise".
-Producer Gale Anne Hurd also felt the film had to meet what "everyone expects to see from having read the comics and seen the TV series".
+Hurd also felt the film had to meet what "everyone expects to see from having read the comics and seen the TV series".

 Pre-production

 Louis Leterrier, who enjoyed the TV series as a child and liked the first film, had expressed interest in directing the Iron Man film adaptation.
 Jon Favreau had taken that project, so Marvel offered him the Hulk.
-Leterrier was reluctant as he was unsure if he could replicate Lee's style, but Marvel explained that was not their intent.
+Leterrier was reluctant because he was unsure whether he could replicate Lee's style, but Marvel explained that it was not their intent.
 Leterrier's primary inspiration was Jeph Loeb and Tim Sale's Hulk: Gray (a retelling of the character's first appearance).
-He replicated every comic book panel that he pinned-up during pre-production, from the many comics he browsed, in the final film.
+He replicated every comic book panel he pinned up during pre-production, from the many comics he browsed, in the final film.
 Leterrier said that he planned to show Bruce Banner's struggle with the monster within him, while Feige added the film would explore "that element of wish fulfillment, of overcoming an injustice or a bully and tapping into a strength that you didn't quite realize you had in yourself".
 Arad also said the film would be "a lot more of a love story between Bruce Banner and Betty Ross".
 In May 2006, Arad left Marvel Studios to become an independent producer.
 Because he was on staff when the deal was made for The Incredible Hulk, he retained producer credit on the film.